r-grandorder/tri-hermes/en/pages/heiankyo.md

 **Holmes:**
-...Hmm.I can’t make any assumptions at this stage, but...
+...Hmm.
+I can’t make any assumptions at this stage, but...

 **Holmes:**
-Da Vinci.Would you be so kind as to pass that data on to me?
+Da Vinci.
+Would you be so kind as to pass that data on to me?

 **Da Vinci:**
-That’s fine~.Please examine it to your heart’s content!
+That’s fine~.
+Please examine it to your heart’s content!

 **Da Vinci:**
-Well then, I’ll be out here.Adjusting the Storm Border is a big job you know~.
+Well then, I’ll be out here.
+Adjusting the Storm Border is a big job you know~.

 **Da Vinci:**
 Fujimaru, Mash, I know the circumstances are tough,but please take it easy~☆

 **Da Vinci:**
 If you take a good, long rest, and train hard,your worries will all disappear.

 **Da Vinci:**
 For the time being, I can’t come back in with you guys, but next time I see you in person, I want you to show me how much you’ve grown up!

 **Sion:**
 You’ve said everything I needed to say, da Vinci.

 **Sion:**
 Now that the “Alien God” has descended,the situation’s changed dramatically.

 **Sion:**
 But, we’ve got nothing to gain by panicking.

 **Sion:**
-For now, we’ll just have to do what we can.We, the analysis team, will investigate our enemy, and prepare our countermeasures.
+For now, we’ll just have to do what we can.
+We, the analysis team, will investigate our enemy, and prepare our countermeasures.

 **Sion:**
 The active team, that’s Fujimaru, Mash, and the Border Crew,should train and recover.

 **Sion:**
 Even better, Trismegistus Ⅱ’s future predictions show no apocalyptic events for the next month.

 **Sion:**
-I’m still the genius woman of the Atlas Institute.Knowing that much allows me time to prepare some countermeasures.
+I’m still the genius woman of the Atlas Institute.
+Knowing that much allows me time to prepare some countermeasures.

 **Sion:**
 Please enjoy your standby duty on the big boat,rather than on that great bird outside!

 ## Section 1: Heian-kyō, Fifth Year of Kankō

 **Narration:**
 &mdash;The Moon is watching.

 **Narration:**
 It’s the dead of the night.

 **Narration:**
 At the time when people fall asleep,and beasts lurk in the darkness,

 **Narration:**
-A devil stirs in the city of Kyoto.But only the Moon can see it.
+A devil stirs in the city of Kyoto.
+But only the Moon can see it.

 **Narration:**
 Heian-kyō, a land of wonders.

 **Narration:**
 A land similar to the British Isles…predisposed to the rampaging of various ancient mysteries,

 **Narration:**
 where warriors of incredible strength hunt,a Demonic Sphere where living legends still breathe.

 **Narration:**
 For example&mdash;

 **Narration:**
-Heian-kyō, southern end of the central region.Sai-ji.
+Heian-kyō, southern end of the central region.
+Sai-ji.

 **Narration:**
 The temple has just finished reconstruction after the fire last year,

 **Narration:**
 and as the rebuilding was completed,the Minister of the Left composed a poem of congratulations to the Bettō of the Sai-ji.

 **Narration:**
 A particular Fujiwara is the Minister of the Left,a great man who speaks truthfully and respectfully to the august Mikado,

 **Narration:**
 and demonstrates the prosperity and power of the Capital with his own body.

 **Narration:**
 It was inevitable that there would be a miraculous test of the spirit at the Sai-ji&mdash;